lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_DockerHub/README.md

 ## ⚙️ Project Configuration
 ### Creating Deployment and Service YAML files
-1. Create a New branch to your Java-Maven-App repository, which forks from the Java Increment version demo.
+1. In your java-maven-app repository (forked from the Java Increment Version Demo), create a new feature branch.
-2. Create a new Kubernetes directory.
+2. Create a new directory named kubernetes.
-3. Create the Deployment and Service file.
-4. Open the deployment file and secret file, and copy the baseline file.
-5. Open the deployment file and set a dynamic Image name through an ENV Variable ($IMAGE_NAME), and replace the java-maven-app with an ENV variable ($APP_NAME)
+3. In the kubernetes directory, create two files:
+   *  deployment.yaml
+   *  service.yaml
+4. Copy the baseline configurations into both files.
+5. In deployment.yaml, update the configuration to use dynamic environment variables for the image name and app name:
    ```bash
       apiVersion: apps/v1
       kind: Deployment